 Understanding complex species interactions is important for ecology (reviewed in Bascompte 2009, and others...).

-A substantial body of evidence provides support for the value in putting communities and ecosystems into an evolutionary framework (reviewed in PRS-B 2011, Johnson and Agrawal 200?, Whitham et al. 2008 and Whitham et al. 2007).
+A substantial body of evidence provides support for the value in putting communities and ecosystems into an evolutionary framework (Whitham et al. 2003, 2006, Johnson and Stinchcombe 2007, Wade et al. 2007, Haolin and Strauss 2008, Hughes et al. 2008, Bailey et al. 2009, Wymore et al. 2011, Rountree et al. 2011).
 However, there is still little known about how genetic variation in a foundation species affects the interactions among multiple species in complex communities (but see Bailey et al 2005).

 Defining species interactions and obtaining quantitative data for interactions in complex communities presents a challenge to ecologists.